- Home

 Simulate social engineering attacks to challenge your employees’ cyber awareness with social engineering testing from CyberOne.

-Spear phishing-as-a-service
+Spear Phishing-as-a-Service

-A BEC is a type of cyber attack that involves the impersonation of a senior executive.
+A BEC is a type of cyber attack involving the impersonation of a senior executive.
 The goal is to trick an employee, customer or supply chain partner into wiring payment for goods or services to an alternate bank account.
 Our social engineering testing service simulates a business email compromise attack.

 CyberOne’s Social Engineering Testing Process